Exodus (band): Musical style, legacy and influences

-Multiple thrash metal bands, including Slayer, Anthrax, Testament, Death Angel, Vio-lence, Flotsam and Jetsam, Heathen, Artillery, Havok, and Evile, as well as other bands such as Darkthrone, Cannibal Corpse, Fear Factory, Eyehategod and Primal Fear, have cited Exodus as an influence or inspiration to their music.
+Many thrash metal bands, including Megadeth, Slayer, Anthrax, Testament, Death Angel, Vio-lence, Sepultura, Flotsam and Jetsam, Annihilator, Dark Angel, Forbidden, Sacred Reich, Heathen, Artillery, Power Trip, Havok, and Evile, as well as other bands such as Obituary, Cannibal Corpse, Darkthrone, Fear Factory, Eyehategod, and Primal Fear, have cited Exodus as an influence or inspiration to their music.

-Loudwire.com placed Exodus at number five on its list of the 10 Best Thrash Bands of All Time, calling them "The original kings of the Bay Area thrash scene", and saying that "While their uncompromising sound and uneven output in the coming decades kept world domination and platinum success ever at bay, you'd be hard passed to finger any other band, short of Slayer, perhaps, that's flown the thrash flag as proudly and unwaveringly as Exodus."
+Loudwire placed Exodus at number five on its list of the 10 Best Thrash Bands of All Time, calling them "The original kings of the Bay Area thrash scene", and saying that "While their uncompromising sound and uneven output in the coming decades kept world domination and platinum success ever at bay, you'd be hard passed to finger any other band, short of Slayer, perhaps, that's flown the thrash flag as proudly and unwaveringly as Exodus."
 In 1989, Brad Tolinski of Guitar World magazine wrote that, "If Exodus is a speed metal equivalent of the Rolling Stones, then New York-based Anthrax must surely be the genre's The Beatles."
 In 2002, Jon Wiederhorn of MTV noted that Exodus "was instrumental in pioneering thrash metal — a style of music that blended the fury of hardcore and the razor-edged precision of such British bands as Iron Maiden and Judas Priest — and soon became the toast of the Bay Area metal scene, which also included Metallica, Testament, Flotsam & Jetsam and Death Angel."
-Ultimate Guitar also referred to Exodus as "one of the historical bridges between 'The Big Four' of thrash (Metallica, Megadeth, Slayer, and Anthrax) and the genre's second wave in the late 1980s."
+Ultimate Guitar also referred to Exodus as the "historical bridge between 'The Big Four' of thrash (Metallica, Megadeth, Slayer, and Anthrax) and the genre's second wave in the late 1980s", while Ken McIntyre of Metal Hammer described them as "arguably the most musically violent band in the Bay Area thrash movement."